schuyberg/sooke-dot-live-info/_pages/about.md

 **Sue** helped start Montreal’s first community radio station; Was a CBC host, reporter and producer for 20 years; founding member of Cafe Vosino Co-op.
 As our **Policy Lead** she will guide licensing, content regulations, incorporating as a non-profit, and policy creation.

+**You?!?** We're actively seeking community members interested in helping us grow our fledgling organization.
+We are currently seeking motivated inviduals who can donate a few hours a week to help with book-keeping, social-media marketing, and building our web-infrastructure - if this describes you, please join us on [Discord](https://discord.gg/DvuMjBME) and introduce yourself!

+## Sponsors

+Sooke Community Radio is grateful for the support of the Sooke Municipal Council, whose support through a Sooke Community Grant is instrumental to getting our flegling project off the ground.

+##  Acknowledgement

+*As we share our stories and songs, we remember that the original storytellers and musicians in this land were the T’Sou-ke and Scia’new Nations, upon whose traditional territory we are guests.
+We are honoured to join a long line of voices that have risen in this place.
+Sooke Radio is committed to reflect the diverse chorus of our community.
+We commit to amplify and support the Nations’ work to protect and promote their sovereignty, identity, language, and cultural heritage.
+In this journey, we hold ourselves accountable to listen, learn, and grow as allies and community partners.*